rigamortus/counter-servicerepo/README.md

 # Site Counter Service Using Github Actions, Python, & Docker

-The aim of this project was to create a counter for every POST request the site has served and display it.
+The aim of this project was to create a counter for every POST request the site has served and display the overall number of POST requests.
 The site's counter will be written in Python and served via a Docker container running on an EC2 instance.
 Github Actions will be used as the choice CI/CD tool to deploy the application.

 ## Python Logic